idreesaziz/Screenwrite_MVP/backend/rag/examples/short_promo_three_beat.md

 # Short Promotional Video

 **When to Use:**
-- User requests a promotional, marketing, or advertisement video
+- User requests making a promotional/marketing/advertisement video
-- Needs stock footage search and selection workflow
-- Requires batch analysis of multiple videos to find best segments
-- Multi-video composition with text overlays and transitions
-- Three-beat narrative structure (craft → artistry → impact → branding)
+- Currently in the midst of making a promotional video workflow

 **User Request:** "Create a short promotional video" (or similar request)